iamwizzdom/que/README.md

 We mentioned Que implementing multiple database connections, what do we mean by that?
 Well, Que has an infrastructure that allows you to connect to different database engines using a single query syntax.
 This means that you can build a system using multiple database engines and switch between them within your project.
-You can even, for instance, build a full project using MySQL and in production your boss ask that you move to using MongoDB, without having to rewrite your queries, all have to do is switch Que's default database driver to MongoDB.
+You can even, for instance, build a full project using MySQL and on production your boss asks that you move to using MongoDB, without having to rewrite your queries, all you have to do is switch Que's default database driver to MongoDB.
 However, for database engines that are currently not supported natively by Que, Que provides you with an interface you can use to write your own database drive, giving Que the ability to connect to all database engines supported by PHP using a single query syntax.